terrisage/GettingAndCleaningData/CodeBook.md

 ### Features

 Features selected come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).
 The feature variables were further filtered to the mean and standard deviation variables.
 The units used are positive and negative floating point numbers.
+A total of 66 variables were collected

 [1] "timebodyaccelerometer-mean-x"                        "timebodyaccelerometer-mean-y"
  [3] "timebodyaccelerometer-mean-z"                        "timebodyaccelerometer-std-dev-x"
  [5] "timebodyaccelerometer-std-dev-y"                     "timebodyaccelerometer-std-dev-z"
  [7] "timegravityaccelerometer-mean-x"                     "timegravityaccelerometer-mean-y"